memslice/memslice/docs/PRD.md

 ### Core Principles

+1. **Universal** - Works with ANY agentic coding tool, not locked to one ecosystem
-1. **Local-First** - All data on local disk, no cloud dependency
+2. **Local-First** - All data on local disk, no cloud dependency, your data stays yours
-2. **Standalone Service** - Runs independently, survives client crashes
-3. **Universal Interface** - REST API + MCP protocol for any client
-4. **Lightweight** - No Docker, no Java, no heavy dependencies
+3. **Lightweight** - No Docker, no Java, no heavy dependencies—just Python
+4. **Zero-Config** - `pip install && memslice start -d` should just work
-5. **Portable** - Copy the data folder to migrate everything
+5. **Portable** - Copy `~/.memslice/` to migrate everything
-6. **Explicit Context** - Precise retrieval, not dumping entire memory
+6. **Open Source** - MIT license, community-driven, no vendor lock-in

 ### What We're NOT Building

-- ❌ A LangChain/LangGraph wrapper (too heavy)
+- ❌ A LangChain/LangGraph wrapper (too heavy, unnecessary abstraction)
-- ❌ A cloud service (defeats local-first)
+- ❌ A cloud service (local-first, your data stays yours)
-- ❌ A Claude-only plugin (must be universal)
+- ❌ A tool-specific plugin (must work with ALL agentic coding tools)
+- ❌ Another AI wrapper/chatbot (we're infrastructure, not interface)
-- ❌ A simple JSON store (doesn't scale)
+- ❌ A monetization-first product (open source, community-first)

 ---